alf-tool/alf-core/doc/operators/non_relational/generator.md

 DESCRIPTION

-This non-relational operator generates a relation containing an attribute ATTR_NAME whose value is an auto-number from 1 to SIZE.
+This non-relational operator generates a relation of one attribute called AS, whose value is an auto-number ranging from 1 to SIZE, inclusively.

 EXAMPLE

-    # Default behavior: ATTR_NAME is `num` and SIZE is 10
+    # Default behavior: AS is `num` and SIZE is 10
     !{alf generator}

     # That you can override